CTF-handbooks/map-maker-handbook/HANDBOOK.md

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/ee5175f2-5071-405f-a7f1-d175261002a9)
 * **Remember to backup your world before risky operations!**
 * Open your inventory.
-Under the `Crafting` tab, an earth icon is hidden behind the crafting options.
-Click it to open the WorldEdit GUI
+Under the `Crafting` tab, you can see an earth icon hidden behind the crafting options.
+Click it to open the WorldEdit GUI.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/d8db8d4c-ee38-4d12-a90b-d2fb73884611)
 * These are the tools that you can use to alter the nodes within your selected area.
 You can experiment with the options.